A £20 million package of measures has been launched by the government to tackle county lines.

 Home secretary Priti Patel has announced the measures to intensify law enforcement efforts to disrupt the county lines model where gangs distribute drugs through vulnerable adults and children.

-Under the measures, the National County Lines Co-ordination Centre will be expanded and receive investment to enable it to increase its activity, providing strengthened capability and capacity at a regional and national level to disrupt county lines.
+Under the measures, the National County Lines Co-ordination Centre will be expanded and receive investment to enable it to increase its activity, providing strengthened capability and capacity at a regional and national level to disrupt the activity.
 This will include placing more officers and staff into the centre and providing additional strategic resource to regional organised crime units.

-A multi-agency team of experts are brought together in the centre including professionals from the National Crime Agency (NCA), police officers and regional organised crime units to tackle county lines through sharing intelligence, working with partners across government and taking concerted action.
+A multi-agency team of experts are brought together in the centre including professionals from the National Crime Agency (NCA), police officers and regional organised crime units to tackle this through sharing intelligence, working with partners across government and taking concerted action.

 The National County Lines Co-ordination Centre has co-ordinated action which led to over 1,800 arrests and has safeguarded over 2,400 vulnerable people – including more than 1,000 children since it opened a year ago.